U.S. Route 131: Freeway conversion

 By the end of 1957, US 131 had been realigned as an expressway from the Three Rivers bypass to Moorepark.
 The section of freeway in the Grand Rapids area opened near the southern county line north to 28th Street.
-This latter freeway segment was extended further south to Wayland by the middle of 1958.
+This latter freeway segment was extended farther south to Wayland by the middle of 1958.
 By the middle of 1960, the freeway was extended to M-118 in Martin, where traffic used M-118 to connect back to the old routing.
 The southern end of US 131 was moved to another location on the state line.
 Instead of running concurrently with US 112 between White Pigeon and Mottville, US 131 ran directly south of White Pigeon to the state line.
 In the process, the M-103 designation was swapped with US 131.

 The MSHD had proposed that the section of US 131 south of Kalamazoo be built as an electronic highway under a bid through General Motors the same year; the testing for such a roadway was ultimately done at Ohio State University instead.
 Another project, through the end of 1961, extended the freeway south to Plainwell and north into downtown Grand Rapids.
 This extension was designated as part of Bus.
 US 131 and opened in December 1961.
 The opening ceremony for the bridge across the Grand River included the state highway commission and the then-Miss Michigan, pulled by a team of sled dogs, to lead the first traffic over the river.

 Until the early 1960s, US 131 never left the state of Michigan; the southernmost point was always at the Indiana state line.
 In 1961, the highway designation was extended to its current southern terminus in rural Elkhart County, Indiana at a connection with the Indiana Toll Road at the request of the state of Michigan.
 The MSHD asked the Indiana State Highway Department (ISHD) to extend US 131 farther to reconnect with US 31 in Indiana near Indianapolis.
 Michigan State Highway Commissioner John C. Mackie said that officials with the IHSD were "receptive to the idea" of a further addition to Indianapolis which would provide a "great benefit to Michigan's tourist industry".